reportingsoft/birt-runtime-bundle/birt-runtime/README.md

 application.

-All dependencies declared in the [pom.xml](pom.xml) file will be transitively available to a project declaring `birt-bom-runtime` in its dependencies:
+All dependencies declared in the [pom.xml](pom.xml) file will be transitively available to a project declaring `birt-runtime-bundle` in its dependencies:

 Usage with Gradle: